MewsSystems/gitbook-connector-api/use-cases/mews-terminals.md

 ## Introduction

-This use case is most likely to be of interest if you have a Point Of Sale solution or a Kiosk solution – but we don't want to limit your imagination if you have a different application in mind!
+This is most likely to be of interest if you have a Point Of Sale solution or a Kiosk solution – but we don't want to limit your imagination if you have a different application in mind!

 **POS:** Point Of Sale systems in outlets such as restaurants and shops will normally have their own payment terminals, but they may want to take payments through Mews Terminals for various reasons, perhaps because the terminals are located at reception, or to streamline the property's workflow.